SL-Pirate/dart_odbc/README.md

   final odbc = DartOdbc('/path/to/the/odbc/driver');
 ```

+### Path to ODBC Driver

+Path to the ODBC driver can be found in the ODBC driver manager.
+In windows this is a `.dll` file that is there in the installation folder of the ODBC driver.
+In linux this has an extension of `.so`.
+In macos this should have an extension of `.dylib`.

 - Connect to the database by providing the DSN (Data Source Name) configured in the ODBC Driver Manager

 ```dart